momom2/IN104_LORIN_Amaury_SEMLALI_Saad/README.md

 # IN104_LORIN_Amaury_SEMLALI_Saad
 Reinforcement learning implemented to escape a maze and/or find the shortest path on a graph
-by Sâad IDRISSI SEMLALI and Amaury LORIN
+by Saâd IDRISSI SEMLALI and Amaury LORIN
 for educational and entertainment purposes.

 To use this you need: